Osman Hill's mangabey: Habits

-This species and its close relatives have cheek pouches which they can use to store food to be eaten or processed later.
+This subspecies and its close relatives have cheek pouches which they can use to store food to be eaten or processed later.
 The males have inflatable throat pouches which they use as resonators to amplify their loud low pitched calls which can be heard over a kilometre away from the calling male.
 They have powerful jaws, hands and arms which makes it possible for them to extract seeds from harder fruits, e.g. those of Monodora myristica than similarly sized monkeys.
 They are omnivorous, although fruit is the most important part of their diet, and they may locate fruiting trees by following the calls of frugivorous birds such as hornbills.
 Important fruit tree species for Odsman Hill's mangabey include Erythrophleum suaveolens and Enantia chlorantha.
 They also spend a lot of time splitting dead wood, excavating bark and searching through liana tangles and epiphyte masses searching for invertebrates.

-Osman Hill's mangabey is a social species living in groups of 10-20 individuals which consist of a few males, several females and their dependent young.
+Osman Hill's mangabey is a social subspecies living in groups of 10-20 individuals which consist of a few males, several females and their dependent young.
 These groups often associate with groups of other monkey species, and even occasionally with troops of chimpanzees.
 Contact calls are grunts, alarm calls are staccato barks and the males make a loud "whoop gobble" to co-ordinate the group and to set spaces between different groups.
 This call can be made by females but very infrequently.
 The groups are fluid and will mix but this can lead to increased aggression among the adults, although the young will play.
 Females in oestrus may attract additional males.
 The dominant male usually guards receptive females but she will try and mate with other males when she can.

 Taxonomy

-Osman Hill's mangabey used to be considered a subspecies of the grey-cheeked mangabey, L. albigena.
+Osman Hill's mangabey is a subspecies of the grey-cheeked mangabey, L. albigena.